pooriajr/pooriar/_posts/2021-06-15-eliminating-duplicate-logic-with-hotwire.md

 2. The vote count changes based on the number of votes, including yours.
 3. The HTTP request that gets sent when you click the Votable can either be a POST request to create a vote, or a DELETE request to delete a vote.
 The URL of the request also varies.

-I have a week to build the app, so I'm sticking to convention for speed and simplicity, using server-rendered templates.
-The means the logic to render the  dynamic parts of a Votable are in the templates.
+I have a week to build the app, so I'm sticking to Rails convention for speed and simplicity, using server-rendered templates.
+The template contains the logic to render the  dynamic parts of a Votable.
 On the initial page load, everything looks and works exactly as it should.

 But what happens when someone clicks on a Votable?
 That triggers a change in the back-end (creating or destroying a record in the database), so how do we update all those dynamic parts on the front-end to reflect that change?